S010MON/image-locate/README.md

 docker-compose up --build
 ```
 This will build and start a container named `picture-locate` and will provide access to the jupyter server though a link.
-training can be run by entering the container and running the `trainModel.py` file as follows:
+Training can be run by entering the container and running the `trainModel.py` file as follows:

 ```bash
 docker exec -it picture-locate bash
 ```
-this will enter the container and provide a prompt at the `notebooks/` directory.dd
+This will enter the container and provide a prompt at the `notebooks/` directory.dd
 ```bash
 ________                               _______________
 ___  __/__________________________________  ____/__  /________      __